Butch Vig: Early life

-Butch Vig was born Bryan David Vig in Viroqua, Wisconsin, son of DeVerne William Vig (1922-2021) and Betty Jeanette (1931-2005), née Brewster.
-DeVerne Vig was a hospital staff doctor who practised medicine with his twin, David, and their elder brother, Edward, in Viroqua for nearly forty years; Betty Vig was a music teacher and clinic administrator who played an active role in the community as a Sunday School teacher, Girl Scout leader, and director of the Country Club and Viroqua Bloodmobile Service.
+Vig was born in Viroqua, Wisconsin, son of DeVerne William Vig (1922–2021) and Betty Jeanette (1931–2005), née Brewster.
+DeVerne Vig was a hospital staff doctor who practiced medicine with his twin, David, and their elder brother, Edward, in Viroqua for nearly forty years; Betty Vig was a music teacher and clinic administrator who played an active role in the community as a Sunday School teacher, Girl Scout leader, and director of the Country Club and Viroqua Bloodmobile Service.
 Vig has two siblings, Chris and Lisa.
 Vig acquired the nickname Butch as a child, due to the severe crew cut his father gave him.
 Vig studied piano for six years.
 After seeing The Who perform on The Smothers Brothers, he swapped his piano for a $60 drum kit.

 Moving to Madison, Vig enrolled at the University of Wisconsin to study film direction.